 Building institutional capacities in public procurement, through the provisions of continuous and specialized training in public procurement to meet the needs of civil servants involved in the various stages of the procurement cycle.
-Raising awareness (through briefings, seminars and policy discussions) among senior management (director generals and heads of institutions, elected members of municipal councils) about the importance of the PPL, the relationship with the PPA, and the necessity of applying it as a change management tool for an efficient procurement system, so that they are aware of their roles and responsibilities, avoid back-and-forth correspondences concerning procurement due to misconceptions, and better enforce procurement processes that align with best practices and regulatory requirements.
+Raising awareness (through briefings, seminars and policy discussions) among senior management (director generals and heads of institutions, elected members of municipal councils) about the importance of the PPL 244/2021, the relationship with the PPA, and the necessity of applying it as a change management tool for an efficient procurement system, so that they are aware of their roles and responsibilities, avoid back-and-forth correspondences concerning procurement due to misconceptions, and better enforce procurement processes that align with best practices and regulatory requirements.
 Incentivising the personnel to fully perform its public procurement related tasks.
 Establishing a dedicated department / unit with procurement expertise, dedicated to perform operations in accordance with the PPL, even if the creation of this unit necessitates the amendment of internal regulations proper to some procuring entities.
 Defining the job description of procurement personnel and organize their work into dedicated units/departments.
 Searching for solutions in light of the low number of personnel and the burden of multi-tasking, to avoid difficulties in forming procurement units as well as tender and acceptance committees.
-Raising awareness on the PPL to the private sector and economic operators.
-Improving public opinion towards PPL.
+Raising awareness to the private sector and economic operators and improving the public opinion towards PPL 244/2021.
+Building on the Memorandum of Understanding (MOU) signed between the IOF and the PPA that institutionalizes the collaboration between both institutions on many fronts, in line with PPL 244/2021 (Art.
+72 & 76).